Skip to main content

 Amplifies: 901.21, 901.22, 901.23

-Five Year Review Date: 3/16/2022
+Five Year Review Date: 9/26/2029

-Rule 901-2-04 | Landowner Application procedure.
+Rule 901-2-04 | Landowner application procedure.

 (B) Application shall be made on a form approved by the director.
 The application must contain, but is not limited to, the following information:

-(1) A resolution, ordinance, or recorded action from the local sponsor supporting the landowner's application, certifying the availability and committing to pay the required local match, if applicable, and agreeing to share legal responsibility to monitor, supervise, and enforce the agricultural easement.
+(1) A resolution, ordinance, or recorded action from the certified local sponsor supporting the landowner's application, certifying the availability and committing to pay the required local match, if applicable, and agreeing to share legal responsibility to monitor, supervise, and enforce the agricultural easement.

 (2) The printed name, address, telephone number, and signature of all owners of the application property, including land contract holders`.